vimalkodoth/useASR/README.md

 `useASR` is a custom React hook for Automatic Speech Recognition (ASR) that provides functionality to record audio using the Web Audio API.

+## Use Cases
+- detect human voice and sent it for speech-to-text processing.
+- AI Prompt Engineering where user could have a better UX to input text using human voice.

 ## Installation

 ```bash